pipe-cd/pipecd/docs/rfcs/0004-ecs-deployment.md

       # a rollback process to the previous version will be executed.
       - name: ANALYSIS
       # Update the workload of PRIMARY variant to the new version.
+      - name: ECS_PRIMARY_ROLLOUT
+      # Change the traffic routing state where
       # the PRIMARY workloads will receive 100% of the traffic.
-      - name: ECS_PRIMARY_ROLLOUT
+      - name: ECS_TRAFFIC_ROUTING
+        with:
+          primary: 100
       # Destroy all workloads of CANARY variant.
       - name: ECS_CANARY_CLEAN
 ```